Chinese New Year Traditions and Celebrations in London

-Chinese New Year Food
+Special Chinese New Year Food

-All the New Year dishes have auspicious names and everything has a significance like you have to have a prawn dish as it’s called “ha” in Cantonese and sounds like laughter.
-All animals are served whole like a whole steamed fish (heads and tails intact) or a whole suckling pig, as it means unity.
+All the New Year dishes have auspicious names and everything has significance like you have to have a prawn dish as it’s called “ha” in Cantonese and sounds like laughter.
+All animals are served whole like a whole steamed fish (with heads and tails intact) or a whole suckling pig, as it means unity.

-A special gooey new year cake made of rice flour is usually served at new year as the myth goes that the sticky cake will prevent the Kitchen God from reporting any misdeeds to the Jade Emperor.
+A special gooey new year cake made of rice flour is usually served at the new year as the myth goes that the sticky cake will prevent the Kitchen God from reporting any misdeeds to the Jade Emperor.